Beyond WALTS and SC

 Booth, B., Dixon, H., & Hill, M. (2016).
 Assessment capability for New Zealand teachers and students: Challenging but possible.
 Set: Research information for teachers(2), pp. 28 – 35.

 Evaluation Asscociates. (n.d.).
-Matrices, templates and review tools.
-Retrieved from Evaluation Associates: http://www.evaluate.co.nz/resources/matrices-templates-review-tools/#top
+Assessment for learning resources.
+Retrieved from Evaluation Associates: https://www.evaluate.co.nz/resources/assessment-for-learning-resources

 Fletcher, R. (2000).
 How writers work: Finding a process that works for you.
 New York: HarperCollins.